-- 10.1 Teachers should: - Read aloud daily to the class from fiction, non-fiction and poetry.
-All classes from Nursery to Year 6 follow the Reading spine recommended by Pie Corbett. - Use story-telling to introduce children to the enjoyment of narrative. - Provide opportunities for children to discuss their reading with the class teacher. - Allow time for children to become involved in books.
+- 11.1 Teachers should: - Read aloud daily to the class from fiction, non-fiction and poetry. - Use story-telling to introduce children to the enjoyment of narrative. - Provide opportunities for children to discuss their reading with the class teacher. - Allow time for children to become involved in books.